pokt-network/docs/paths/node-runner/zero-to-node/1-4-set-hostname.md

 # 1-4: Set the hostname

+At this point you should be logged into your node as the `root` user.

-In a previous step we set the DNS hostname of the node.
+In a previous step we set the DNS name for the node.
 Now we'll use the same name for the hostname on the server.

-At this point you should be logged into your node as the `root` user.
 To set the server hostname use the following steps:

 1. Open the `/etc/hostname` file with the following command:
     ```bash